kgish/skillzz/README.md

     $ bundle exec rspec spec/features/editing_categories_spec.rb

-## Heroku
+## Deployment

-A demo version of this application is available on Heroku:
+A demo version of this application can be found on Heroku:

 https://mysterious-cliffs-8546.herokuapp.com